Expedite the recovery process with post-surgical rehab.

 How does post-surgical rehab speed recovery?

 Operations such as joint replacements and spinal surgeries can result in mild to extreme discomfort.
-Our dedicated team can help reduce this pain in a number of ways, from applying ice, gentle massage or low-pulse electrical devices, to gently manipulating your muscles to ease tension.
+Our dedicated team of physiotherapists can help reduce this pain in a number of ways, from applying ice, gentle massage or low-pulse electrical devices, to gently manipulating your muscles to ease tension.

 Once your pain is under control, physiotherapy can begin to address the challenges of your specific surgery.
 If you had knee replacement or ligament repair work, for example, moves that strengthen your knees will be part of your recovery.